3mdeb/news-and-ideas/blog/content/post/2020-03-27-trenchboot-nlnet-lz.md

 ---
 title: Open Source DRTM with TrenchBoot.
 Project's basics.
-abstract: Today, we will get you into project structure and environment.
-You
+abstract: This is the first blog post of TrenchBoot series.
+It will introduce
-          will find out more about each component and how properly configure your build.
+          you to the project, its structure and environment.
+Additionally the reader will find out more about each component, how to setup the environment and configure the build.
-cover: /covers/
+cover: /covers/trenchboot-logo.png
 author: piotr.kleinschmidt
 layout: post
 published: false